Bedford–Stuyvesant, Brooklyn: Bedford

+Stuyvesant Heights

-Stuyvesant Heights is located toward the southern-central section of Bedford-Stuyvesant.
+Stuyvesant Heights is located toward the southern-central section of Bedford–Stuyvesant.
 It has historically been an African-American enclave.
 It derives its name from Stuyvesant Avenue, its principal thoroughfare.
 It was originally part of the outlying farm area of Bedford for most of its early history.
 A low-rise residential district of three- and four-story masonry row houses and apartment buildings with commercial ground floors, it was developed mostly between 1870 and 1920, mainly between 1895 and 1900.
 The Stuyvesant Heights Historic District is located within the area bounded roughly by Tompkins Avenue on the west, Macon and Halsey Streets on the north, Malcolm X Boulevard on the east, and Fulton Street on the south.

+Other areas

 Ocean Hill is located toward the eastern end Ocean Hill received its name in 1890 for being slightly hilly.
 Hence it was subdivided from the larger community of Stuyvesant Heights.
 From the beginning of the 20th century to the 1960s Ocean Hill was an Italian enclave.
-By the late 1960s Ocean Hill and Bedford-Stuyvesant proper together formed the largest African American community in the United States.
+By the late 1960s, Ocean Hill and Bedford–Stuyvesant proper together formed the largest African American community in the United States.

 Weeksville is located toward the southeast.
 Weeksville was named after James Weeks, an ex-slave from Virginia, who in 1838 bought a plot of land and founded Weeksville.

 Historic districts

 The Stuyvesant Heights Historic District in Bedford-Stuyvesant comprises 577 contributing residential buildings built between about 1870 and 1900.
 The district encompasses 17 individual blocks (13 identified in 1975 and four new in 1996).
 The buildings within the district primarily comprise two- and three-storey rowhouses with high basements, with a few multiple dwellings and institutional structures.
 The district includes the Our Lady of Victory Catholic Church, the Romanesque Revival style Mount Lebanon Baptist Church, and St. Phillip's Episcopal Church.
 It was listed on the National Register of Historic Places in 1975 and expanded in 1996.

 There are several other historic districts in the neighborhood as of 2024, designated by the New York City Landmarks Preservation Commission.
 Bedford Stuyvesant/Expanded Stuyvesant Heights Historic District was designated on April 16, 2013, and extended the Stuyvesant Heights district north to Jefferson Avenue, east to Malcolm X Boulevard, and west to Tompkins Avenue.
 The Bedford Historic District was created on December 8, 2015, and is roughly bounded by Fulton Street, Bedford Avenue, Monroe Street, and Tompkins Avenue.

 The Willoughby–Hart Historic District was designated on June 25, 2024, and includes about 50 buildings on Willoughby Avenue and Hart Street.
 Along Atlantic Avenue, on the border with Crown Heights, is the Alice and Agate Courts Historic District, a set of 36 Queen Anne row houses which were designated on February 10, 2009.